TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 **Interest-Based Advertising**

-Learn more about interest-based advertising.
 You can opt out of interest-based advertising from third party providers who follow the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising at www.aboutads.info/choices.

+Learn more about interest-based advertising ›

 **Information Retention**

 We may retain your information for as long as your account is active or as needed to provide you services, comply with our legal obligations, resolve disputes, and enforce our agreements.